Damian200211/System-Analysis-and-Design/README.md

 # DriverPass Project Overview

-The DriverPass project was focused on creating a system for a fictional company called DriverPass, which helps students prepare for and pass their driving tests.
+The DriverPass project was focused on creating a system for a company called DriverPass, which helps students prepare for and pass their driving tests.
 The client needed a comprehensive platform where students could study, book practice tests, and schedule driving lessons.
 The system needed to be user-friendly, efficient, and support both online learning and practical scheduling features.

 # Reflection